-Make the policy test how long the user's stateful or stateless session has been active, as specified in Max Session Time.
+Make the policy test how long the user's session has been active, as specified in Max Session Time.
 To terminate the session if it has been active for longer than the specified time, set Terminate Sessions to True.
-The user will need to re-authenticate.
+The user will need to reauthenticate.